How to Visit Rome & Rome Itinerary

 Campo di Fiori

-Start this Rome itinerary and how to visit Rome day 4 by visiting Campo di Fiori and its flea market.
-It’s a nice market and there is a lot.
-Only downside, it’s a bit touristic and it feel likes there isn’t much Italian selling stuff on it.
+Start this Rome itinerary and learn how to visit Rome day 4 by visiting Campo di Fiori and its flea market.
+It’s a nice market, and there is a lot.
+The only downside is that it’s a bit touristy, and it feels like there isn’t much Italian selling stuff on it.

 Piazza Navona

-Later you can also visit the Sant’Agnese in Agone Chruch.
+Later, you can also visit the Sant’Agnese in Agone Church.
 The Breath-taking church in the center of the square.

 Smaller streets

 From there, just stroll around the smaller streets of the city.
-It took us a while to find those smaller streets but there are super nice.
+It took us a while to find those smaller streets, but they are super nice.
 It is also great to get away from the main places and all the tourists.
-Our favourites streets were:
+Our favourite streets were:

 - Via dei Coronari